+However, while there are many brands to choose from, not all fertilizers are created equal.
+What fertilizer should you use in the fall?
 We’ve rounded up our favorite lawn fertilizers to help you control weeds and maintain fresh, green grass throughout spring.

-Fall fertilizer does not perform the same functions as spring fertilizer.
+A common misconception by homeowners is the idea that all fertilizers work in the same way.
+However, that is far from the truth.
+Fall fertilizer doesn’t perform the same functions as spring fertilizer.
 Fall fertilizers are often made to improve healthy root growth, add nutrients and minerals back to the soil, prepare seeds for frosts, drought, or heat, and encourage new growth in the spring.

 When using fall fertilizers, most people intend to “feed” the lawn to retain nutrients within the soil.
 Additionally, many homeowners pair their fertilizers with new grass seeds in order to take advantage of the nutritional benefits for seedlings to sprout by next spring.

 Below are some of our favorite fall fertilizers.
 Each performs a different function depending upon your needs.

 If you’re looking for organic fertilizers,is a brand that avoids using harsh chemicals or byproducts within their fertilizer.
 This fall fertilizer is made of feather meal poultry manure as its main component.
 Sulfate of potash is another key ingredient that allows Espoma to stand out amongst the rest.
 This ingredient introduces natural potassium and sulfur to your lawn to encourage the production of healthy soil nutrients.

 What’s most impressive about this fertilizer is that it has water-soluble and all-natural components.
 There is no reason to worry about harsh chemicals being drained into nearby water systems, as the materials are all non-toxic and organic.